 About DiMeo Farms

 DiMeo's know blueberries.
 Our roots run deep in the American blueberry industry.
 DiMeo Farms and Blueberry Plants Nursery in New Jersey is a fourth generation family blueberry farm that passionately continues our 102 year-old blueberry growing legacy.
-The DiMeo family (with all members and different farms combined) grows up to 1,000 acres of blueberry farms in the Southern New Jersey Pinelands region.
-Let us teach you how to grow your own organic blueberries with our ultra-heavy bearing blueberry plants.
-Call Now (609) 561-5905 to get a fast Winter or Spring 2019 shipping quote for the best certified blueberry plants.
-We now have over 88,000 LIKES on our Facebook with happy customers from all across America.
-Below is our history in the American blueberry industry.
-There is a reason why people drive hours just to buy blueberry plants direct from us.
+The DiMeo family (with all members and different farms combined) grows up to 1,000 acres of blueberry farms in the beautiful New Jersey Pinelands region.
+Call now (609) 561-5905 to get fast Winter or Spring 2019 shipping quote for the best ultra-heavy bearing certified blueberry plants.
+We have over 88,000 likes on our Facebook with happy customers from all across America.
+There is reason why home gardeners choose to buy blueberry bushes farmer-direct from our family blueberry farm.
+High-quality, higher-yielding blueberry plants for growers of every size.

 The original DiMeo family blueberry farms were established over 100 years ago by Michael DiMeo, the father of Anthony DiMeo, Sr. Michael came to America with his two brothers Salvatore and Nicholas DiMeo.
-The three brothers were raised as hard working Northern Italian farmers in Sulmona, Italy (located only about 1 hour and 30 mins east of Rome) and came over to America with just a few dollars in their pockets and the clothes on their back.
-Michael DiMeo's sons, Frank DiMeo, Anthony DiMeo, Sr., Michael DiMeo and William DiMeo worked relentlessly hard their entire lives to buy land and plant blueberries on all the DiMeo family blueberry farms.
-Below is now 87 year-old third generation DiMeo farmer DiMeo, Sr. who double checked every single blueberry pint.
+The three brothers were raised as hard working Italian farmers in Sulmona, Italy, located in the Abruzzo region about 1 hour and 30 mins east of Rome.
+They had just a few dollars in their pocket and the clothes on their back.
+Michael DiMeo's sons, Frank DiMeo, Anthony DiMeo, Sr., Michael DiMeo, Jr. and William A. DiMeo worked hard their entire lives to invest in farmland and plant blueberries on the DiMeo family blueberry farms.
+Below is now 89 year-old third generation DiMeo blueberry farmer Mike DiMeo, Sr. checking the packed blueberry pints.

 Our DiMeo family berry farm blueberry pint logo is a heart of blueberries because we love growing blueberries, keeping our customers healthy with blueberries.
-We really do love our customers and are proud to encourage people all across America to support American farmers that are fading fast.
-Now in 2019, the average American farmer is almost 60 years old, with not enough young new farmers to replace them.
-It’s true.
-We are a dying breed that is trying to encourage healthy organic living and teach our next generation to eat healthier and get into farming.
-We care about growing better tasting blueberries and starter blueberry plants direct to the public at the lowest $1.95 prices.
-If you invest in growing your own organic blueberries, think of all the money you will save.
-Our Wharton packing house is state-of-the-art and USDA Food Safety ready with the best blueberry packing equipment co-owned by fourth generation blueberry farmer, A. DiMeo and third generation blueberry farmer DiMeo, Sr., who are just two of the family partners.
+We do love our customers and are proud to encourage people all across America to support American farmers.
+Now in 2019, the average American farmer is almost 60 years-old and about to retire without enough new young farmers to replace them.
+Actually, 53% of farmers in America say they do not have someone from the next generation to assume leadership of their farm operation.
+Mechanization is the next generation’s opportunity, as with our Wharton packing house which is a state-of-the-art and USDA Food Safety ready with the best blueberry packing machine co-owned by fourth generation blueberry farmer, A. DiMeo and third generation blueberry farmer M. DiMeo, Sr., who are just two family partners.

 DiMeo's Picking New Jersey Blueberries in Season